— KEY TAKEAWAYS

 Here are the primary benefits organizations stand to gain from using a nonprofit CRM.

 - Improved Donor Management: The more donors a nonprofit has, the harder it is to keep their records accurate and updated.
-CRMs help nonprofits organize and track donor data, making it easier to personalize communications and identify potential major donors.
+CRMs help nonprofits organize and track donor data, making it easier to build long-lasting relationships.
+According to the Generosity Report, the average mid-level donor gave $606.88 in year five, versus $187.34 in year one.

 - Enhanced Donor Engagement: Getting donors from their first gift to their second one is no easy task.
 CRMs enable nonprofits to create targeted campaigns and events based on donor interests.
 This helps to keep donors engaged and connected with the organization’s mission.

-- Increased Fundraising Effectiveness: Fundraising is too expensive and time-consuming to be based on anecdotes and gut instinct.
-CRMs provide nonprofits with valuable insights into donor behavior that can be used to optimize fundraising strategies and improve donation rates.
+- Increased Fundraising ROI: Fundraising is too expensive and time-consuming to be based on anecdotes and gut instinct.
+CRMs provide nonprofits with valuable insights into donor behavior that can be used to optimize fundraising strategies, improve retention, and increase recurring giving.
+In the Recurring Donor Report, the average retention rate for recurring givers was 78–79%.
+For sporadic donors, it was 31–35%.

 - Better Decision-Making: In the end, isn’t this what it’s all about?
 CRMs provide nonprofits with access to real-time data on donor engagement and fundraising performance.
 Organizations can use this to make informed decisions about overall strategy, resource allocation, and program development.